-The balance of right-of-use (ROU) assets of P206 million represents the amount of the Group's various operating lease agreements as a result of the adoption of PFRS16.
-Likewise, the increase in lease liabilities (current and noncurrent) by P243 million pertains to the recognition of lease liabilities for right-of-use (ROU) assets.
+Right-of-use (ROU) assets of P199 million represents the amount of the Group's various operating lease agreements in view of the adoption of PFRS16.
+Likewise, increase in lease liabilities (current and noncurrent) by P238 million pertains to the recognition of lease liabilities for right-of-use (ROU) assets.